 14. Make your Content a Winner

-Awesome content leads to awesome click-through rate, which in turn boosts sales.
+Awesome content leads to an awesome click-through rate, which in turn boosts sales.
 Get the user to stay longer on your page.
 If your users love your page, they’ll spend more time on it.
 The longer they stay, the longer will be your turnaround ratio.

 15. Rank for Featured Snippets